avanzosc/odoo-addons/product_editable_tree_menu/README.rst

 Product editable tree menu
 ==========================

-New menu to be able to edit products in tree view.
+New menu to be able to edit products in list view.

 Bug Tracker
 ===========